exercism/v3/docs/concept-exercises.md

 - Describe which function/method the student needs to define/implement (e.g. `Implement method X(...) that takes an A and returns a Z`),
 - Provide an example usage of that function in code.
 These examples should be different to those given in the tests.

-See [this example instructions.md file][docs-instructions.md].
-Notice the clear distinction between the story at the top and the tasks with code samples below.
+For more information, watch [this video][video-docs-instructions.md] and check [this example instructions.md file][docs-instructions.md].
+Notice how the example file has a clear distinction between the story at the top and the tasks with code samples below.

 ### `.docs/hints.md`